mozilla-mobile/fenix/docs/crash-reporting.md

 A sample Firefox Preview crash report can be found [here](https://crash-stats.mozilla.org/report/index/bbbcc019-f30c-4fbb-8cbd-543940190923).

+A crash report is only sent when the user confirms and submits it through the crash reporter notification or dialog.
+Crash reports are never automatically sent.

 ## Sentry

 [Sentry](https://sentry.io) is an open source crash reporting and aggregation platform.
 Both the client SDK, [github.com/getsentry/sentry-java](https://github.com/getsentry/sentry-java), and the server, [github.com/getsentry/sentry](https://github.com/getsentry/sentry), are open source.

+A crash report is only sent when the user confirms and submits it through the crash reporter notification or dialog.
+Crash reports are never automatically sent.

 ### High-Level Summary